fakela/documentation/get-started/setup-your-account.md

 ![Authorize Mindee to access Github accounnt](https://files.readme.io/0867dae-Screenshot_2022-01-10_at_19.18.25.png "Authorize Mindee")

 4. Enter your desired username in the right field.
-5. Once you've read the terms and agree to it, click on the first checkbox.
+5. Once you've read the [Terms of use](https://mindee.com/terms) and agree to it, click on the first checkbox.
  > Optional: You can click the second checkbox to subscribe to our monthly newsletter.
 6. Click on **Sign up with github**.
 7. Check your email or spam box for confirmation and follow the instructions in the email to activate your account.

+[COMMENT]:<> (I added a comment at Google Sign-on, couldn't reproduce this screenshot)

 ### Google Sign-On
-If you have a Google account, follow these steps to use Google as a Single Sign-on (SSO) service for account creation.
+If you have a Google account, follow these steps to use Google as a Single Sign-on (SSO) service to create your account at Mindee.

 1. Go to the [Signup page](https://platform.mindee.com/signup).
 2. Select **Sign up with Google**.
 You'll be redirected to another tab.